michaelfromyeg/cpsc490b-pedagogy/docs/index.md

 ## Logistics

-As of 2023/05/31, the course is under review to the Student Directed Seminar program.
+As of 2023/05/31, the course is under review by the Student Directed Seminar program leads.
 Because of a few special circumstances described below, we're asking you for now to express your interest by registering for a CPSC 490.2W1 waitlist with no attached time for now.
-By September 20, we'll send out an application link to everyone registerd on that waitlist **OR WHO DID X (mailed you with specific info? filled out a qualtrics survey?**.
+By September 20, we'll send out an application link to everyone registered on that waitlist or who has expressed interest via email.
+(If you'd like to do that, please reach out at `mdemar01 [at] student [dot] ubc [dot] ca` with `[CPSC 490B]` in the subject line.)
 We'll also ask for your time preferences for the course.
 By October 15, we'll send schedule and admissions/waitlist information.

 As soon as the application form is ready, we'll also include it here and send the scheduling link to anyone with a complete application.